 One of the quickest and least expensive ways to add pizzazz to florals on an evening tablescape is to infuse a little “bling.”
 Pearl head straight pins or those with the “gemstone” heads that simulate diamonds, rubies, sapphires and more are just the ticket for glamming up a ho-hum arrangement.
 This little treatment works best in compactly constructed flowers with solid centers such as carnations, roses and daisies.
 Just insert the pin straight into the flower’s center.
 It’s not necessary to treat every bloom in the arrangement with this added touch, but the more the merrier!

-Click here and scroll down to “Planning In Purple” to see more of this table!
+Visit “Planning In Purple” to see more of this table!

-Click here and scroll down to “Proud As a Peacock” to see this entire table!
+Check out “Proud As a Peacock” to see this entire table!

 Oh, for cryin’ out loud….Don’t just shove bottles into a bucket of ice and stick it on the beverage bar!
 Dress those bad boys up a little!
 When using fresh flowers, you are almost always sure to have a few spare blooms.
 Place them strategically among the bottles to add color, texture and fun to the whole look.